 To be eligible for fees-free tertiary education, a learner must “not have previously undertaken more than half a year of equivalent full-time tertiary education (0.5 EFTS or 60 credits) at level 3 or above on the New Zealand Qualifications Framework (NZQF), including tertiary education at an equivalent level undertaken in any other country, but excluding any tertiary education undertaken while enrolled in a school.”

-In both cases, learners who don’t use a full 1 EFTS in 2018 can use the balance later.
-It is likely that carryover into 2019 will take into account the EFTS a student has undertaken and the dollar amount they have consumed.
+In both cases, learners who don’t use a full 1 EFTS can use the balance later.
+It is likely that carryover into the following year will take into account the EFTS a student has undertaken and the dollar amount they have consumed.

 Non-contact and withdrawal Where a student is absent for ten (10) days and has not made contact with the school, it will be deemed that that student has withdrawn and studylink or any other relevant funding body will be advised.
 All fees remain the responsibility of the student.
 Should a student wish to return after this time, they will need to reapply for a place on the next available course and as such pay the full course fee again.